eonist/GitSync-applescript/README.md

 ##Features:
+- Syncs your files in the background while you code.
-- Auto sync to GitHub or Bitbucket.
+- Works with both GitHub and Bitbucket.
-- Auto generates commit messages
+- Creates commit messages on the fly, based on the file change.

 ##How to install:
 1. Install [Git](http://git-scm.com/download/mac)